erchaves/1-hour-games/README.md

 npm start
 ```

 This will start both the frontend (Vite) and backend (Express) servers concurrently.
+The Vite server is configured to proxy API requests to the Express server during development.

 ## 📁 Project Structure